What is Brexit?

 Visit the Business Growth Hub (external link) for general information for Greater Manchester businesses.

-There will be changes to travelling to the EU after 31st October if the UK leaves without a deal.
+There will be changes to travelling to the EU if the UK leaves without a deal.
 The Government is advising that passports should have at least six months left.
 There will be no immediate changes if the UK agrees a deal - see visit Europe after Brexit for further details (external link).

 Driving in the EU